jonnonz1/nz-statute-book/acts/public/1956/government-superannuation-fund-act-1956.md

 ### 95 Annual subsidies from Government and from funds or accounts out of which contributors' salaries are paid
 (1) During each financial year the Minister of Finance shall pay into the Fund out of public money, without further appropriation than this Act, the amount by which the amounts of the benefits estimated to be payable out of the Fund during that year in respect of contributors who are—exceeds the sum of the proportion of those benefits certified by the Authority, after receiving advice from an actuary, as having been provided by the contributions paid in respect of those benefits and the amounts estimated to be paid into the Fund during that year under subsection (2).
-  (a) employees or former employees of departments, Crown entities, or Offices of Parliament (as those terms are defined in the Public Finance Act 1989); or
+  (a) employees or former employees of departments, Crown entities, Offices of Parliament, or parliamentary agencies (as those terms are defined in the Public Finance Act 1989); or
   (b) employees or former employees of such other entities as the Minister may direct— (2) Where—there shall be paid out of the money from which the salaries of those contributors are paid and into the Government Superannuation Fund in each financial year, at such time or times during the year as may be reasonably specified by the Authority, the amount by which the contributions estimated to be paid during that year by those contributors is less than the amount certified by the Authority, after receiving advice from an actuary, as the total amount of contributions that would require to be so paid if the contributions of contributors provided the total cost of the benefits to which the contributors may become entitled under this Act:
   (a) subsection (1) does not apply in respect of any contributor; or